Dsp003/docstribe_demo/README.md

 Once you run this command, it will
 - download and install the needed python version if not already present locally.
 - create a virtual environment
-- download and install the all the dependencies needed to run the app.
+- download and install all the dependencies needed to run the app.
-- Bring up the server at localhost:8000
+- Bring up a web server at localhost:8000

 From the second run onwards use this command
    ```bash